GoodAI/goodai-ltm/README.md

     response = agent.reply("What can you tell me about yourself?") print(response)

-The `model` parameter can be tha name of any model supported by the [litellm library](https://github.com/BerriAI/litellm).
+The `model` parameter can be the name of any model supported by the [litellm library](https://github.com/BerriAI/litellm).

 A session history is maintained automatically by the agent.
 If you want to start a new session, call the `new_session` method.